-We therefore advise visitors with limited mobility to ask for assistance on arrival in the Car Park when they will be directed to spaces in our private car park which is immediately adjacent to the Hall and has level access to a terrace of the gardens.
-A map giving clear directions will be supplied at the Ticket Office and visitors will be met by a Steward.
+We therefore advise visitors with limited mobility to ask for assistance on arriving at the car park.
+They will be directed to available spaces in out private car park.
+A map giving clear directions will be supplied at the Ticket Office and visitors will be met by a steward.
 Spaces in this area are few, and we therefore ask that this facility is used only if you or your passenger are a wheelchair user or have severely limited mobility.
 Access to the Hall from this point is up a flight of 11 stone steps with a stone balustrade.

 For safety and security we would ask visitors to leave rucksacks and large bags in the safe care of the guides in the Guide Room.
 Visitors are welcome to take photographs, but we do not allow tripods in the Hall.
 Visitors may be asked to leave bulky photography equipment in the Guide Room at busy times.

-We ask visitors to leave pushchairs in the guide room for their safety and convenience.
+We ask visitors to leave pushchairs in the ladies toilets (in the lower courtyard) for their safety and convenience.
 There is a baby/toddler carrier available for use in the Hall.

 Haddon Hall is a Grade 1* listed building.
 It is built on a hillside above the valley of the River Wye.
 Because of the nature of the site, there are many different levels within the house itself.
 The ground floor is mainly flag stones, which have a worn uneven surface.
 Care and attention must be paid especially in doorways.
 The upper floor has wooden floors with floor coverings.
 Because of changing levels, there are small steps between rooms.